DrPanayioths/AutoSettings/README.md

 # AutoSettings
-A .Bat Program That Is Automally set your dns to cloudflare and doing some good things
+A .Bat Program That Is Automally Set Your DNS To CloudFlare And Open A Helpful Menu To Many Things

 # Steps To Use